-PART #1: Notification of Grant Funds (email to tony.saucerman@appleton.org) APPLICANT DEPARTMENT: Appleton Fire Department DATE: 3 / 6 / 15 APPLICANT DEPARTMENT GRANT CONTACT NAME/TITLE: Ryan Weyers/Battalion Chief COMMITTEE OF JURISDICTION: Safety & Licensing Committee NAME OF GRANT/FUNDING SOURCE: The Leary Foundation AMOUNT OF GRANT REQUEST: \$\frac{20,000}{\tag{20}} LOCAL MATCH REQUIREMENT: \$\frac{0}{20}\$ SOURCE OF MATCH: General Fund Non-General Fund V Not Applicable TIMEFRAME OF GRANT: 01 / 01 / 2018 through 08 / 15 / 2018 TYPE OF GRANT REQUEST: Monetary Other (explain under 'purpose of grant') PURPOSE OF GRANT (summary): The purpose of the grant would be to purchase two particulate firefighting hoods per employee in order to protect our firefighters at all times from the harmful by-products of fire.
+PART #1: Notification of Grant Funds (email to tony.saucerman@appleton.org) APPLICANT DEPARTMENT: Appleton Fire Department DATE: 2/06/2019 APPLICANT DEPARTMENT GRANT CONTACT NAME/TITLE: Jeremy Hansen/Fire Chief COMMITTEE OF JURISDICTION: Safety & Licensing Committee NAME OF GRANT/FUNDING SOURCE: Jeremiah Lucey Grant Program AMOUNT OF GRANT REQUEST: \$20,000 LOCAL MATCH REQUIREMENT: N/A SOURCE OF MATCH: X General Fund TIMEFRAME OF GRANT: 08/15/2019 through 12/15/2019 TYPE OF GRANT REQUEST: X Monetary PURPOSE OF GRANT (summary): This grant will allow the fire department to acquire two particulate hoods per firefighter.
+The particulate hoods provide firefighters increased protection from the harmful byproducts of fire.
 How does the grant meet City/Department/Program goals?
-The grant will assist the fire department by improving the health and wellness of our firefighters.
+The grant will improve the long-term health of firefighters by protecting them from the harmful byproducts of fire.
 What are the personnel requirements (include both existing and new staff) of the grant?
-Other than the purchasing and issuing of the particulate hoods, there are no personnel requirements of the grant.
-DEPARTMENT HEAD SIGNATURE: DIC Daniel H. Bahr PART #2: Request to Accept Grant Funds (complete after notification of grant award; email to tony.saucerman@appleton.org) AMOUNT OF GRANT AWARD: \$ FEDERAL/STATE ID #: LOCAL MATCH REQUIREMENT: \$ Please describe the source of match, if applicable: Please describe any major changes in proposed grant-funded activities:
+There are no additional requirements of personnel other than training on the fit and maintenance of the new PPE.
+DEPARTMENT HEAD SIGNATURE: PART #2: Request to Accept Grant Funds (complete after notification of grant award; email to tony.saucerman@appleton.org) AMOUNT OF GRANT AWARD: \$ FEDERAL/STATE ID #: LOCAL MATCH REQUIREMENT: \$ Please describe the source of match, if applicable: Please describe any major changes in proposed grant-funded activities: